Author Archives:

 Once I had the initial layout, I also created some alternate versions of the gifs with different mountain placement, just to show another possible configuration.

-My role: Modeling, rigging, and texturing
+My role: shader design and implementation

 Escape Room Ghost